heristop/heristop.github.io/docs/gardener-ai.md

 Walking falls by about 20% and turn cost by 46%, with similar sampled difficulty.
 Neither version reached the simulation action limit.
 A strategy can still lose or get stuck pursuing an unaffordable target; these are counted as losses, not omitted.

+A later [comparison](gardener-first-comparison-2026-09-10.md) includes the original policy, the first new planner with manual weights, and that same planner after training.
+Its initial claim of a robustness regression was a simulator error: players ignored an affordable frog rescue.
+The linked report now uses the corrected players for every policy.

 ## Extended training on 10 September 2026